 Take Action Today!

-The Southern Sea (the ocean covering Tasmania, Vic and South Australia) is at risk of becoming a giant gas field.
+The Southern Sea (the ocean between Tasmania, Victoria and South Australia) is at risk of becoming a giant gas field.
 We need to protect this incredible coastline permanently from fossil fuel exploitation.

 WATCH THE FILM!

 Ben & Jerrys and Surfrider have been working on a film together about Saving the Southern Sea, and we are about to hit the road with a veggie powered icecream truck on a big trip around the east coast of Australia.